Angel (Amanda Perez song): Music video

 A music video was released, featuring Perez having flashbacks of her boyfriend (implied to be dead), and footage of her lighting candles.
+The video shows a thug who is a getaway driver for a gang and wishes to leave his criminal life behind while his girlfriend packs her things and waits for him.
+The gang stops and attempts to steal a car but the thug flees on foot from the theft and gets into his own car, thinking that he’s safe.
+However, the gang leader catches up to him and kills him in his car and flees.
 The music video was dedicated to two of her family members who had passed, Michael and Benitez Perez.
-The music video received substantial play on MTV's "Total Request Live."
+The music video received substantial play on MTV's Total Request Live.